zargovv/css-bundler/README.md

 - **The ordering of the imports** is straightforward.
 The standard library is the first item to be imported, followed by any modules (external or internal), and then project namespaces (`crate`, `super`, `self`).
 - **Namespace ordering** is also a factor in determining the precedence.
-In the standard library, the namespace `core` is placed before `std`, given that `std` is dependent on `core.` In the project itself, the namespace `crate` represents the highest level of organization and therefore precedes other elements.
-Following `crate`, the `super` namespace is used for elements of a superior level of organization, and then the `self` namespace is used for elements specific to the current context.
+In the standard library, the namespace `core` is placed before `std`, given that `std` is dependent on `core.` In the project itself, the namespace `crate` represents the highest level of organization and thus precedes all others.
+Following `crate`, the `super` namespace, which represents a superior level of organization, and then the `self` namespace.

 The illustration of the rules above: